richmahn/en_tn/mat/22/intro.md

 ##### Paradox #####

 A paradox is a seemingly absurd statement, which appears to contradict itself, but it is not absurd.
 In this chapter, Jesus quotes a psalm referencing that David calls his son "lord," that is, master.
 The Jews always expected that ancestors would be greater than their descendants.
-In this passage, Jesus is trying to gradually lead his hearers to the true understanding that the Messiah will himself be divine, and that he, Jesus, is in fact the Messiah.
+In this passage, Jesus is trying to gradually lead his hearers to the true understanding that the Messiah will himself be divine, and that he, Jesus, is in fact the Messiah. ([Matthew 22:43-44](./43.md))

 ## Links: ##